-- Vaccinated Travellers – Vaccinated Filipino travelers do not need to complete any Covid tests before leaving the Philippines.
+- Vaccinated Travelers – Vaccinated Filipino travelers do not need to complete any Covid tests before leaving the Philippines.
 They will need to have a copy of their vaccination certificate with them.
 Children under 18 who are traveling with vaccinated parents do not need to complete any RT-PCR or Pro-ATK test before departing.

-- Unvaccinated Travellers – Before coming to Thailand, unvaccinated travelers will need to complete an RT-PCR or Professional Antigen (Pro-ATK) test through a clinic or medical professional.
+- Unvaccinated Travelers – Before coming to Thailand, unvaccinated travelers will need to complete an RT-PCR or Professional Antigen (Pro-ATK) test through a clinic or medical professional.
 The test result must be issued within 72 hours before departing Singapore.